newrelic/node-newrelic/README.md

   setting with no default value.
 * `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New Relic's servers.
 This value can be also be a comma-delimited list of names.
 This is a required setting with no default value.
+(NOTE: as a convenience to Azure users, the agent will use `APP_POOL_ID` as the application name if it's set, so you can use the name you chose for your Azure Web Server without setting it twice.)
 * `NEW_RELIC_NO_CONFIG_FILE`: Inhibit loading of the configuration file altogether.
 Use with care.
 This presumes that all important configuration will be available via environment variables, and some log messages